rtshkmr/tp/docs/DeveloperGuide.md

 ![UndoRedoState4](images/UndoRedoState4.png)

 Step 6.
 The user executes `clear`, which calls `Model#commitTbmManager()`.
-Since the `currentStatePointer` is not pointing at the end of the `tbmManagerStateList`, all address book states after the `currentStatePointer` will be purged.
+Since the `currentStatePointer` is not pointing at the end of the `tbmManagerStateList`, all TbmManager states after the `currentStatePointer` will be purged.
 Reason: It no longer makes sense to redo the `client add n/David …​` command.
 This is the behavior that most modern desktop applications follow.

 ![UndoRedoState5](images/UndoRedoState5.png)